ben-rosner-williamsburg/practice_git_workflow/new_file.md

 My favorite band is Phish.
 They are the best.
+They are from Burlington, VT.